 I don’t know about you but I can not take Benadryl when I know there is lots to be done.
-The stuff just wipes me out.
+The stuff just wipes me out and gives me a runny nose.
 I was talking to one mom not to long ago and she was concerned about her son because all he wants to do is sleep after he takes his antihistamine for his allergy symptoms.

 Several studies have been conducted that show even though a person may say they don’t feel drowsy their reaction time, motor skills and memory is impaired after taking some of these drugs.